Fgdou/sr_project/doc/report.md

 $$T_{frame} = 300ms$$

 For a long time, the ping was rughtly 100ms.
 But it turned out that [this commit](https://github.com/Fgdou/sr_project/commit/e6f07d262497ed2079f0debe3b342bcab02b4b32) fixed it to bring it down to 30ms.
 The issue was that I was storing only the high ping, which added up the error over time, instead of taking the average.

+## Wating time for TPS
+For the game logic to happen, the waiting time has been set to 300ms.
+However, is tere is a lot of players, the game logic can take more time.
+This is why the TPS wait time is calculated like this :
+$$
+t_{wait} = 300 - t_{update}
+$$

+We can see the clear advantage of this technique in the [loadtesting section](#loadtesting)

 ## Error detection
 For every message received, an id is linked to it.
 The `Client` module compares it, and if there is an error, ask the server to send the full information.